lvgl/lv_binding_micropython/README.md

 Drivers can also be implemented in pure Micropython, by providing callbacks (`disp_drv.flush_cb`, `indev_drv.read_cb` etc.)
 Currently the supported ILI9341, FT6X36 and XPT2046 are pure micropython drivers

+### The Event Loop

+LVGL requires an Event Loop to re-draw the screen, handle user input etc.
+The default Event Loop is implement in [lv_utils.py](https://github.com/lvgl/lv_binding_micropython/blob/master/lib/lv_utils.py) which uses Micropython Timer to schedule calls to LVGL.
+It also supports running the Event Loop in [uasyncio](https://docs.micropython.org/en/latest/library/uasyncio.html) if needed.

 ### Adding Micropython Bindings to a project